 - Paypal: We set up Paypal buttons on our Buy the Book page for book sales.
 We used the tutorials and FAQs on the Paypal site—not to mention the phone help.
 Linking to a Paypal page is a great way to sell books without having a shopping cart right on your site.

 - Maintenance: We are always working to improve our site—Fiona has become an SEO geek!
-In addition, we write a blog post once a month, heeding all the hints that WordPress offers to improve search engine rankings (which often puts our blog on the first page when anyone does a search for our topic).
+In addition, we write a blog post once every month or two, heeding all the hints that WordPress offers to improve search engine rankings (which often puts our blog on the first page when anyone does a search for our topic).
 As a result, we get more subscribers all the time.

 - To boost our SEO even more, we signed up with Yoast, which offers plugins, courses, and a blog.
 This service costs $89 a year, and we think it’s worth the expense.